 Professional development plans are used to lead teachers toward professional growth or development.
 Instructional personnel should develop or have input into creating their individual plans to address their strengths and weaknesses.
-Professional development plans should be used as a working document and an evaluation tool based on the school district's policy for human resource development.
+Professional development plans should be used as working documents and evaluation tools based on the school district's policy for human resource development.

 Teachers should be provided the opportunity to attend professional development training to support their professional growth.
-Although routine training in such areas as policies and procedures, safety, and program orientation is important, the majority of professional development training should be related to instructional techniques, teaching delinquent and at-risk students, and the content of courses that instructional personnel are assigned to teach.
+Although routine training in such areas as policies and procedures, safety, and program orientation is important, the majority of professional development training should be related to instructional techniques, teaching delinquent and at-risk students, and the respective content areas in which instructional personnel are assigned to teach.